compmaster/cycling-madness/docs/Stages.md

 1. Create basic Java 8 application with Spring and Maven.
 2. Create controllers, services, DAO and DTO classes.
 3. Modify Angular services to load data from server.

+# Stage 4.
+Database

+## Goals

+1. Basic database structure for application.
+2. Store cyclists and teams in database.

+## Steps

+1. Create a new H2 database.
+2. Write SQL script to create cyclists and teams table.
+3. Modify DAO to load cyclists and teams from database.

+# Stage 5.
+Training plan

+TODO: The most important part that needs to be discussed.

 # Further plans